 We offer a range of programs designed to give Wharton and Penn students hands-on training in impact investing, impact measurement and analysis, corporate social responsibility, and social entrepreneurship.

 Learn more about WSII programs, including the WISE Fellowship, the Turner Social Impact Society, Wharton Africa Growth Partners, and Wharton Impact Venture Associates (WIVA).

 LISTEN TO OUR INTERVIEWS WITH INDUSTRY LEADERS

-Listen to our interviews with industry leaders on Dollars & Change, our weekly talk show on the social impact of business.
-We air Thursday evenings at 8 pm eastern time on SiriusXM 132 Business Radio powered by the Wharton School.
+Listen to our interviews with industry leaders on Dollars & Change, our podcast on the social impact of business.

 Watch video interviews with industry thought-partners.
 You can discover more by searching for “Social Impact” on Knowledge@Wharton.